tycrek/pagery/README.md

 It is highly recommended to use [Tailwind `@layer`](https://tailwindcss.com/docs/adding-custom-styles#using-css-and-layer) directives to organize your CSS and avoid [specificity issues](https://www.w3schools.com/css/css_specificity.asp).

+#### Multiple Tailwind configurations

+As of Tailwind v3.2, you are able to use [multiple config files in one project](https://tailwindcss.com/blog/tailwindcss-v3-2#multiple-config-files-in-one-project-using-config).
+Reference Tailwinds documentation for more information.

 ### Step 2: Setup Pug

 Create a `views` directory in the root of your project.
 This is where all of your Pug files will go.
-An `index.pug` file is required to generate the `index.html` file which most hosting providers will use as the default page.
+At least one `.pug` file is required for compilation to work.

 #### Loading the CSS